opensumi/docs/docs/integrate/universal-integrate-case/custom-readonly-mode.en.md

 });
 ```

-Here you have done simple read-only mode support.
+Here you have done a simple read-only mode support.